joinlin-wy/dictionary-vue/README.md

 # dictionary

-> a app for learning english word
+> a app for learning english word use vue framework

 ## Build Setup